aidyp/adp/content/post/internet-explorer.md

 If we take the IP address from each router obtained by `traceroute` and plot its geographical location on a map, we can visualise the physical path that the packets take between two locations on the internet.

-{{< expandable label="Domain Name System" level="3" >}}
+{{< expandable label="Domain Name System" level="1" >}}
 Locations on the internet are described by their IP address, but that's not how we see them in everyday usage.
 Instead of typing in `93.184.216.34` into a browser, we type `www.example.com`.
 This is a **domain name**.
 The early inventors in the internet realised that it just wasn't feasible to have people remember IP addresses.
-Moreover, an IP address only describes a machine on the internet. [need to explain this a bit better]
+Moreover, an IP address only describes a machine on the internet.
+But a place on the internet, like a website, is not the same as the machine it is located on.
+Suppose you wanted to move your website to a different machine.
+The nature of the website hasn't changed, only its location.
+It would be a pain to have to both remember the IP address of your favourite website _and_ keep track of when it might change IP address.

-To solve this problem, early pioneers of the internet invented **DNS** (**D**omain **N**ame **S**ystem).
+To solve these problems, early pioneers of the internet invented **DNS** (**D**omain **N**ame **S**ystem).
 It's like a phone book.
 Your computer looks up the name of the website you want to visit in this phone book and gets back its IP address.
 That's the IP address used for all the packets sent to the website.
-Your browser handles this process automatically when you make a connection to a website.
-You'll only ever notice this when it goes wrong.
+If the IP address of the website ever changes, the website owner just updates their DNS records.

 {{< /expandable >}}